 The instruments are also separated incredibly well in Blessing 2, as you’ll never find yourself hearing the instruments getting mixed together here in any classical or orchestral tracks.

 They are relatively easy to drive even with my phone.
-But they need a bit more power than Starfield since I need to turn up the volume more to be in the same level of loudness as Starfield.
+But they need a bit more power than Starfield since I need to turn up the volume more to be at the same level of loudness as Starfield.
 (Starfield 40 = B2 around 42/45)

 Although Starfield was using the same VDSF reference as Blessing 2, Starfield’s sound signature can be considered pretty the opposite of B2.
 Starfield is neutral to warm while B2 is neutral to bright.